Top 10 exercises you can do in a home gym squat rack | MuscleSquad

 Hanging Leg Raise

-Inhale and engage your abdominal muscles to prepare for the leg lift.
+Hang from the squat rack's pull up bar.
+Inhale and engage your ab muscles to prepare for the leg lift.
 Bend your knees slightly and raise your legs upward until your quads are parallel to the ground.
 Lower your legs in a controlled movement, exhaling as you go, until you're back in the starting position.

 Barbell Lunges